DarrenOfficial/dpaste/README.rst

 The code is open source and available on Github: https://github.com/bartTC/dpaste.
 If you found bugs, have problems or ideas with the project or the website installation, please create an *Issue* there.

-dpaste requires at a minimum **Python 3.4** and **Django 1.11**.

-Further documentation can be found here: https://docs.elephant.house/dpaste/

 .. _dpaste.de: https://dpaste.de/
 .. _pastebin: https://en.wikipedia.org/wiki/Pastebin